The Most Fun In KL? Sunway Lagoon Review

 Sunway Clio

-Our room at the Sunway Clio, just moments walk away from the entrance of Sunway Lagoon Theme Park in Kuala Lumpur
+Our room at the Sunway Lagoon Hotel, just moments walk away from the entrance of Sunway Lagoon Theme Park in Kuala Lumpur

 As mentioned above, Sunway Lagoon is like its own city (and in fact the area is called Sunway City).
 There is a range of hotels right by the theme park and staying here is the best way to have an awesome time at the Sunway Lagoon Resort Kuala Lumpur.